ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 They are similar to typeclasses in Haskell, interfaces in Java, and traits in Scala.

-Encoding the Data Type/Primitive with a Trait
+Encoding the data type/primitive with a trait
 ---------------------------------------------

 ```rust